 In 1896, the National Land-Grant College Association (the forerunner of the National Association of State Universities and Land Grant Colleges) adopted the report of its Committee on Entrance Requirements, Courses of Study and Degrees.
 This report emphasized the desirability of degrees awarded by the land-grant colleges, representing work that would be approximately uniform in character and scope.
 This action made it necessary for RICA&M, to raise admission standards, despite the fact that many of Rhode Island ‘s country high schools were not prepared to furnish candidates that met the higher requirements.
 This led to the decision to establish a two-year preparatory high school department, in 1898, with Marshall H. Tyler as Headmaster.
 This preparatory school was continued for ten years until 1908, when Tyler moved on to chair the college’s Mathematics Department.

 Also in 1896, the Agricultural Experiment Station established Rhode Island ‘s first marine laboratory at the end of Succotash Road in the village of Jerusalem.
 After particularly intense fishkills in Point Judith Pond during the summer of 1895, fishermen and oyster farmers of the pond approached scientists at the Rhode Island Agricultural Experiment Station to inquire if they could explore the reasons for the fishkill and somehow solve the problem.
 As a result of this inquiry, Dr. G.A.
 Field of the Experiment Station established Jerusalem to study oyster and lobster biology, and recommendations from the lab led to the establishment of a permanent breachway to the pond and establishment of the Port of Galilee.
-This laboratory, now known as the Jerusalem Coastal Fisheries Laboratory operated by the RI DEM Division of Fish and Wildlife, is the one of the oldest continuously operating marine laboratories in the United States.
-The RIAES Marine Laboratory was predated only by the U.S. Fisheries Commission Laboratory in Woods Hole, founded in 1875 by U.S. Fisheries Commissioner Spencer F. Baird, and the Marine Biological Laboratory, also founded in Woods Hole in 1888 by the famed Harvard naturalist Louis Agassiz.
+This laboratory operated for only three years, but it was among the earliest and first to be directly operated by an American educational institution.
+The RIAES Marine Laboratory was predated only by the U.S. Fisheries Commission Laboratory in Woods Hole, founded in 1875 by U.S. Fisheries Commissioner Spencer F. Baird, the Marine Biological Laboratory, also founded in Woods Hole in 1888 by the famed Harvard naturalist Louis Agassiz, and the Newport Marine Zoological Laboratory founded by his son Alexander Agassiz in 1877.

 At the turn of the 20th century, the growth of the college slowed, with few additions to the facilities for over a decade.
 The enthusiasm and support for the college of many influential citizens waned, and indifference was evident with many of the agricultural leaders of the state.
 Dr. Washburn, whose work had been so effective in organizing the State Agricultural School, and who served as president of the college for over ten years, resigned in August, 1902.
 His work for the college had been that of a pioneer.
 Among his noteworthy contributions was the establishment of special short courses in agriculture for Rhode Island ‘s farmers.
 Among these was the first in the country six-week Poultry School focusing on husbandry of the famed Rhode Island Red.
 Other early studies initiated by Washburn included analysis of soils and development of fertilizers, improvements in production of potatoes and apples, as well as dairy studies and the studies of grasses and other forage and pasture crops.